RuteshRathod/Bank-Marketing/README.md

-# Improving Prediction of Potential Clients for Bank Term Deposits using Machine Learning Approaches
+# Improving Prediction of Bank Term Deposits using Machine Learning Approaches

 ## Overview
 The data is related with direct marketing campaigns of a **Portuguese banking institution**.
 The marketing campaigns were based on phone calls to offer **term deposit subscriptions** to their customers.